 - Medication-Assisted Therapy in order to lessen the strain of alcohol or opioid withdrawal symptoms.

-- Psychotherapeutic medications in order to lessen the symptoms of PTSD
+- Psychotherapeutic medications in order to lessen the symptoms of PTSD.

 - Membership to a 12-step group so clients may continue to strengthen their recovery and build a stronger support system.

-Although programs may vary widely in their approach, the criteria above should be available at any treatment facility.
+Although programs may vary widely in their approach, the criteria above should be available at any drug treatment facility.

 Helping Someone With PTSD and Addiction

-However, it is always important to remember that those seeking treatment do not walk this path alone: they are not the first to strive to reach the summit of their spirit and we will not be the last to surmount the obstacles laid before them by alcohol abuse and PTSD.
+However, it is always important to remember that those seeking treatment do not walk this path alone: they are not the first to strive to reach the summit of their spirit and they will not be the last to surmount the obstacles laid before them by alcohol abuse and PTSD.
 These illnesses are born of trauma that has been lived and survived and now with help from peers and professionals, can finally begin to be overcome.